Efinix-Inc/br2-efinix/docs/modify_fpga_bootloader.md

 The bootloader is the first program get executed when the FPGA board power on.
 The default bootloader would not able to boot Linux kernel.

 In this tutorial, we are going to modify the bootloader program so that it can boot Linux.
 OpenSBI and U-Boot will be loaded first by this bootloader program before it can boot Linux.
+Make sure the Efinity project already created.
+If not exists then create a new project.
+See [Generate Sapphire SoC for Linux](generate_sapphire_soc_for_linux.md) guide to generate a Sapphire SoC.

-> `$EFINITY_PROJECT` is the path to the current Efinity project.
-You may either replace the `$EFINITY_PROJECT` with the absolute path to your current Efinity Project (i.e. /home/<username>/efinity/2023.2/project/my_projects/soc/).
+The `EFINITY_PROJECT` is set as `/home/user/my_proj` targeting Ti375C529 for this tutorial.

 ## Prerequsite